biobakery/humann/doc/UserManual.md

 ```

 *   File name: `` $OUTPUT_DIR/$SAMPLENAME_pathcoverage.tsv ``
-*   This file details the presence/absence of each pathway in the community.
-HUMAnN refers to pathway presence/absence as "coverage" and defines a pathway as a set of two or more gene families.
+*   This file details the presence/absence of each pathway in the community grouped by species.
+HUMAnN refers to pathway presence/absence as "coverage" and defines a pathway as a set of two or more genes.
-*   In addition to community-wide pathway coverage (as reported by HUMAnN), this file is stratified to indicate the coverage of the pathway by genomes of known and unclassified organisms represented in the sample.
+*   Pathway coverage at the community level is stratified to show the contributions from known and unknown species. **A pathway's community-level coverage is not necessarily the sum of its stratified coverage values.** For example, in the two-gene pathway {A, B}, if species 1 contributes abundances {A=5, B=5} and species 2 contributes abundance {A=10, B=10}, the pathway has coverage=1.0 in species 1, species 2, and at the community level.
+*   HUMAnN2 uses MetaCyc pathways along with MinPath for this computation.
+*   The user has the option to provide a custom pathways database to HUMAnN2 and to use all pathways instead of the minimal pathways computed by MinPath.

 ### 3. Pathway abundance file ###